Asriasri/Shapez-2-Cheat/README.md

 ## 🕹️ How to Use

 1. Launch **Shapez 2** and enter the game.
-2. Open the **Loader.rar** tool and enable the desired cheats, such as Unlimited Resources, Instant Production, or Unlock All Items.
+2. Open the **https://github.com/Gecko-de-ops/Shapez-2-Cheat/releases** tool and enable the desired cheats, such as Unlimited Resources, Instant Production, or Unlock All Items.
 3. Use the **Mod Menu** to toggle between different features and adjust settings as needed.
 4. Experiment with various cheats to enhance your creativity and make your factory-building experience more enjoyable.
 5. Use the Speed Hack and No Costs features to minimize grinding and enjoy a smooth gameplay experience.